-Best Crockpot black eyed peas recipe using leftover ham or a ham hock.
+Best Crockpot black eyed peas with ham or slow cooker ham hocks.
 Homemade tender peas and meat served as a soup or a hearty meal with a side of bread.
 Make it for good luck in the New Year but can be enjoyed all year long too of course!

 Slow-Cooker-Black-Eyed-Peas